kingrocfella/number-game/README.md

 npm run dev
 ```
 Similarly, repeat the above step to set up an opponent for the main player.
+You'd also need internet connection for this project.

 That's it!
 The two players should be running on:
 ```sh